Transfer to NYU

 Learn More About Arriving at NYU.

+Within a month after your first semester begins (once you've registered for a full-time course load and you have a US address on file at NYU), you'll automatically get another I-20 that indicates your transfer process is complete.
 Once your SEVIS record is transferred, you begin your studies at NYU.
 If you plan to travel outside of the US before you begin your program at NYU, you can reenter the US with your new transfer I-20 from NYU and a valid visa.

 Review what to do when you arrive to find out what you will need to do to successfully begin your program at NYU as an international student.